Effects of Hurricane Wilma in Mexico: Aftermath

 On November 28, the Official Journal of the Federation announced a disaster area for 9 of Quintana Roo's 11 municipalities – Benito Juárez, Cozumel, Felipe Carrillo Puerto, Isla Mujeres, Lázaro Cárdenas, Othon P. Blanco, and Solidaridad.
 Following the destructive impacts of Wilma and earlier Hurricane Stan, Mexico's state-owned bank, Banobras, authorized $21 billion (MXN, US$2 billion) to states and local municipalities for rebuilding.
 Mexico's development bank – Nacional Financiera – provided financial assistance for businesses affected by Wilma and Stan through a $400 million fund (MXN, US$37 million).
 Quintana Roo's state government began a temporary work program for residents whose jobs were impacted by the hurricane.
 Other Mexican state governments sent helicopters, machinery, food, and aid to the hardest hit areas.
 Healthcare workers provided vaccines and focused on preventing vector-borne diseases.
 About 3,500 people worked to restore water and power service, although total restoration of electricity was expected to take about a month.
 Mexico's Comisión Nacional de Libros de Texto Gratuitos sent 250,000 textbooks to Quintana Roo for the thousands of students who lost their academic supplies.
 To replenish beaches, crews installed geotubes and dredged about 2.5 million m3 (660 ft3) of sand, supported by Mexico's federal government and the Instituto Mexicano de Tecnología del Agua.
 The new beaches were not as smooth or fair in color as the previous ones, which had formed naturally over time.

 The Mexican Red Cross provided health care and food to emergency shelters.
 The agency sent 54 tons of food and water supplies to the Yucatán Peninsula, along with teams of experts to coordinate the disaster response.
 It also distributed 3,650 emergency kits to affected residents in Quintana Roo; the kits included plastic sheeting, mosquito nets, kitchen sets, and hygiene supplies.
 A Salvation Army plane dropped off 10 tons of bottled water to Cancún and took stranded tourists on its return flight.
 The United States Agency for International Development sent $9.8 million (US$900,000) to the Mexican Red Cross following hurricanes Stan and Wilma.

 The name Wilma was later retired, meaning it will not be used again for another Atlantic hurricane.
+It was replaced by Whitney for 2011.